DVPDEVS/all.mathematics/README.md

 # all.mathematics
-Literally all of math in one Python file
+Literally all of math in one file

+Not our usage of other libraries when applicable :3